ictr/covid19-outbreak-simulator/docs/_docs/index.md

 ---

-This COVID-19 outbreak simulator is a popolation-based stochastic simulator that simulates the outbreak of COVID-19 in a population, subject to changes of population (addition and removal of individuals), model (e.g. change of production number to mimic varying level of social distancing), and various preventative (quarantine, testing) and post-outbreak opeartions (quarantine, testing, removal of symptomatic individuals etc).
+This COVID-19 outbreak simulator is a popolation-based stochastic simulator that simulates outbreaks of COVID-19 in populations, subject to changes of population (addition and removal of individuals), model (e.g. change of production number to mimic varying level of social distancing), and various preventative (quarantine, testing) and post-outbreak opeartions (quarantine, testing, removal of symptomatic individuals etc).
 With realistic modeling of the course of infection of a large number of individuals in the population,